forgi86/lru-reduction/README.md

 ## Linear Recurrent Unit
-The Linear Recurrent Unit (LRU) is a sequence-to-sequence model defined by a linear dynamical system and implemented in state-space form as:
+The Linear Recurrent Unit (LRU) is a sequence-to-sequence model defined by a linear time-invariant (LTI) dynamical system and implemented in state-space form as:
 ```math
 \begin{align}
 x_{k} = A_Dx_{x-1} + B u_k\\